 In those days, the tax return was due on March 15th and you paid the entire tax unpaid filing the return.
 Nobody paid estimated taxes because the reality was that the aggregated amount wasn’t that significant.
 In 1937 social security kicked in and the employer paid ½ of the total social security tax.
 From 1937 to 1949, the Social Security rate was a meager 1%.
 Self-Employed individuals paid ZERO!

 Well, the income levels for taxation decreased so by 1940 anyone with income paid income taxes.
-So if you earned $2,000 you paid a 10% income tax.
+If you earned $2,000 you paid a 10% income tax.

 Just as a side note, during World War II, the highest ever income tax rate existed.
 For those individuals making more than $200,000 per year, the marginal income tax rate was a whopping 94%!
 Congress figured that if you were not out fighting the war, you were going to pay more than your share.